TheBookOfDale/thebookofdale.github.io/_posts/2025-10-01-power-bi-theme.md

 In this post, I’ll show you how to build a custom theme from scratch — using **Contoso Manufacturing** as an example — so your reports align seamlessly with your brand.

+If you haven’t already, start by [establishing report templates](/posts/power-bi-report-templates/) to give your team a consistent reporting framework.

 ---

-## 📐 Step 0: Align with Your Brand Standards
+## 📐 Step 0 — Align Power BI Themes with Brand Standards

 Before you define colors yourself, check if your company’s **marketing or design team** already has brand guidelines.
 - Many organizations maintain official palettes, typography rules, and accessibility standards.